 The Principal will utilize various resources to monitor and identify teachers who need additional support, such as, classroom walk-throughs, observations, and evaluations.
 The academic coach will also be a resource, as the individual will meet with teachers to discuss best practices and strategies.
 Additionally, the academic coach will evaluate classroom schedules and make recommendations to teachers to maximize instructional time.
 All indicated resources correlate with Standard 3 of the Ohio Standards for Professional Development.
 Individualized professional development will then be scheduled for those individuals.
 The School will purchase Educational Impact, which aligns with the Ohio Teacher Evaluation System and the Ohio Principal Evaluation, to provide individualized professional development.
-The evaluation system is aligned with the state standards for teachers and principals and will provide for multiple evaluation factors, including student academic growth which shall account for fifty percent (50%) of teacher and principal evaluations.
-A written report of the evaluation which assigns a rating will be provided to each individual.
-A poorly performing principal and teacher will have the ability to partake in professional development to accelerate and continue growth and provided needed support.
+The evaluation system is aligned with the state standards for teachers and principals and will provide for multiple evaluation factors, including student academic growth which shall account for fifty percent (50%) of teacher and principal and teacher will have the ability to partake in professional development to accelerate and continue growth and provided needed support.
 Improvement Plans are developed in response to ineffective ratings in performance and/or student growth.
 The Improvement plan is intended to identify specific areas for improvement of performance and for identifying guidance and support needed to help the ineffective individuals improve.
+A poorly performing principal and/or teacher along with an effective principal and teacher will have the ability to partake in proceeded to accelerate and or help the ineffective individuals improve.
 A poorly performing principal and/or teacher along with an effective principal and teacher will have the ability to partake in pre-determined modules within Educational Impact to accelerate and/or continue growth and obtain needed support based upon their individual needs.